IBMStreams/streamsx.objectstorage/_docs/02_01-knowledge_overview.md

 ## Cloud Object Storage Basic Terms

+**Object Storage Background**

+Objects are similar to files, but there are important differences.
+Like files, objects have both data and metadata, although object metadata is much richer.
+Unlike files, object data is written once and never modified; you cannot append or update data to an object although you can overwrite it completely.
+Unlike filesystems, object storage has a flat namespace, although directory hierarchies can be simulated by using some delimiter such as forward slashes ‘/’ in object names.

+There is no rename operation for objects, so renaming objects can only be done by rewriting the entire object with a new name and deleting the old one.

 **Bucket**

 A bucket is a logical abstraction that is used to provide a container for data.
 Buckets in COS are created in IBM Cloud.